-Movement in the account was attributable to tax provision during the period by the Group partially offset by income tax paid by the resort, aviation and wire manufacturing subsidiaries.
+Movement in the account was attributable to income tax paid by the resort, aviation and wire manufacturing subsidiaries, partially offset by provision for income tax during the period by the Group.

 Deferred Income Tax Liabilities

 Decrease in the account was mainly due to the deferred tax effect of unrealized decline in market value of FVPL investments.